 Vero Biotech has designed its inhaled NO delivery systems to be

-- safe, with redundant means for minimizing NO2 exposure, and elimination of hazardous gas cylinders
+- redundant means for minimizing NO2 exposure and elimination of hazardous gas cylinders

 - straightforward to assemble and operate